Utkarsh1504/DSA-Java/lessons/io-conditionals.md

             break;
     }
 ```
 Above is the basic syntax of switch statements.
+This is how it works:
+- The switch expression is evaluated `once`.
+- The value of the expression is `compared` with the values of each case.
+- If there is a `match`, the associated block of code is executed.
+- The `break` and `default` keywords are optional.

 Now, let us see a diagramtic workflow of the Java Switch statement for a better understanding.

 ![java-switch-statement](./images/java-switch-statement.png)

-#### Points to Remember
-- There can be 1 or N number of `case values` for a switch expression.
-- The `case values` must be `literal` or `constant`.
-It doesn't allow variables.
-- The `case values` must be `unique`.
-In case of duplicate value, it renders compile-time error.
-- The Java `switch expression` must be of `byte, short, int, long` (with its Wrapper type), `enums and string`.
-- Each case statement can have a `break` statement which is `optional`.
-When control reaches to the break statement, it jumps the control after the switch expression.
-If a break statement is `not found`, it executes the next case.
-- The case value can have a `default` label which is `optional`.
-- The Java switch statement is `fall-through`.
-It means it executes all statements after the first match if a break statement is NOT present.

 Let us see an example to understand it better.